dianahandler/Amazon_Vine_Analysis/README.md

 ## Overview
 The purpose of this challenge was to analyze Amazon reviews written by members of the paid Amazon Vine program.
 I extracted a grocery dataset with reviews to specific products.
 I then utilized PySpark to extract and transform the dataset and connect to an AWS RDW instance.
 The transformed data was then loaded into pgAdmin.
-Pyspark allows us to determine if there exists any bias towards favorable reviews from vine members in our dataset.
+Pyspark allows us to determine if there exists any bias towards favorable reviews from vine members in our dataset

 ## Results
 * How many vine reviews and non-vine reviews were there?